YaniAR/TwitchChatBot/README.md

   }
 }
 ```
-* bytesReceived = number of characters of the chat message.
+* bytesReceived = number of characters in the chat message.

 * text = std::string of the whole chat message including "!" start